stefanvoegelisrf/help/accessibility.md

 Alternative text translates visual UI into text-based UI.
 Alt text describes an image for users who don't see them.
 If images fail to load, also users who would see the image, can refer to the alt text.

 > Use short informative phrasing.

+> Add alt text to all all non-decorative images

+> Don't write "Picture of" or "image of"

+> Don't provide alt-text if image is decorative only

+#### Icons or images as links

+When icons or images referring to another page/action are used, describe the action that will happen when clicking on them instead of describing the image/icon.

 ### Captions